2. Pontius Pilate (continued)

 Dysmas, Gestas and Bar-Rabban

 Dysmas and Gestas were the thieves crucified together with Jesus.
-Their names are not given in the canonical Gospels, but found in the apocryphal Gospel of Nicodemus, of which a part is known as The Acts of Pilate.
+Their names are not given in the canonical Gospels, but found in the apocryphal Gospel of Nicodemus, also known as The Acts of Pilate.
 Bar-Rabban is the Barabbas from the Gospel who was released by Pilate on the occasion of the feast of Pesach.

 The apocryphal Gospel of Nicodemus is downloadable in our archives